maghrebi84/wnd-charm/README.md

 * FeatureAlgorithmName: The (optional) specific feature extraction algorithm which is desired for the computation over the chosen ImageTransformationName.
 Please refer to Tasks.cpp to learn more about the names of the available algorithms.

 If ImageTransformationName and FeatureAlgorithmName are not specified, WND-CHARM computes the features for a short list of FeatureAlgorithmName and ImageTransformationName.
 Also, the long set of features can be alternatively selected using the input argument "--DesiredFeatures LongSet".

+In addition to the above changes, a comprehensive list of Morphological algorithms was implemented in WND-CHARM at src/MorphologicalAlgorithms.cpp and can be invoked as an input argument using "--FeatureAlgorithmName Morphological".
+Morphological Features output the computed values for a total of 50 parameters in the order listed below.
+0-Total number of ROI pixels
+1-x coordinate where the rectangular bounding box encompassing the ROI begins 2-y coordinate where the rectangular bounding box encompassing the ROI begins 3-width of the rectangular bounding box encompassing the ROI 4-height of the rectangular bounding box encompassing the ROI 5-area of the rectangular bounding box encompassing the ROI 6-x coordinate of the ROI's centroid
+7-y coordinate of the ROI's centroid
+8-x coordinate of the ROI's weighted centroid
+9-y coordinate of the ROI's weighted centroid
+10-mean of the ROI pixels
+11-min of the ROI pixels
+12-max of the ROI pixels
+13-median of the ROI pixels
+14-standard deviation of the ROI pixels
+15-skewness of the ROI pixels
+16-Kurtosis of the ROI pixels
+17-x coordinate of the Extrema point at top-left
+18-x coordinate of the Extrema point at top-right
+19-x coordinate of the Extrema point at right-top
+20-x coordinate of the Extrema point at right-bottom 21-x coordinate of the Extrema point at bottom-right 22-x coordinate of the Extrema point at bottom-left 23-x coordinate of the Extrema point at left-bottom 24-x coordinate of the Extrema point at left-top
+25-y coordinate of the Extrema point at top-left
+26-y coordinate of the Extrema point at top-right
+27-y coordinate of the Extrema point at right-top
+28-y coordinate of the Extrema point at right-bottom 29-y coordinate of the Extrema point at bottom-right 30-y coordinate of the Extrema point at bottom-left 31-y coordinate of the Extrema point at left-bottom 32-y coordinate of the Extrema point at left-top 33-Euler number: Euler characteristic of the ROI 34-Extent:the ratio of the pixels in the ROI to the pixels in the bounding box encompassing the ROI 35-Area of the convex hull
+36-Solidity:the ratio of the pixels in the ROI to the pixels in the convex hull 37-Aspect Ratio: the ratio of width to height for bounding box encompassing the ROI 38-Equivalent Diameter: The diameter of a circle with the same area as the ROI 39-Perimeter of the ROI
+40-Circularity: Roundness of ROI which is computed as (4*Area*pi)/(Perimeter2).
+For a perfect circle, the circularity value is 1.
+41-Max Feret Diamater
+42-Max Feret Angle
+43-Min Feret Diamater
+44-Min Feret Angle
+45-Neighbors: The number of neighbors touching the ROI 46-Polygonality score: The score ranges from -infinity to 10.
+Score 10 indicates the object shape is polygon and score -infinity indicates the object shape is not polygon.
+47-Hexagonality score: The score ranges from -infinity to 10.
+Score 10 indicates the object shape is hexagon and score -infinity indicates the object shape is not hexagon.
+48-Hexagonality standard deviation: Dispersion of hexagonality score relative to its mean.
+49-Entropy: Entropy is a measure of randomness.
+It is the amount of information in the region.
+50-Mode of the ROI pixels